wp-plugins/jcwp-scroll-to-top/readme.txt

 1. Upload unzipped plugin directory to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use the Bot detector Options on left configure your preferences.
+3. Use the "jcwp srcoll to top" Options under settings.

 == Frequently Asked Questions ==